-- (40) All non-current assets, including work in progress, with a written down value greater than \$5,000 are to be reviewed at least annually for impairment during the annual stocktake.
-When reviewing assets for impairment the asset needs to be assessed for indicators of impairment that would materially reduce the assets recoverable amount.
+- (40) All non-current assets, including work in progress are to be reviewed annually for impairment and assessment of remaining useful life.
+When reviewing Assets for impairment the Asset needs to be assessed for indicators of impairment that would materially reduce the Assets recoverable amount.
 The following are examples of impairment factors: - a.
-An observable indication the assets condition or service potential has declined at a faster rate than expected - b.
+An observable indication the Assets condition or service potential has declined at a faster rate than expected - b.
 Significant changes in the technological, market, legal or economic environment in which the University operates which has, or will have in the near future, an adverse effect on the University, or - c.
-Any evidence of obsolescence or physical damage to the asset. - (41) If a custodian department is aware of impairment to a non-current asset during the financial year, they must advise Finance as soon as possible. - (42) The following are examples of impairment: - a.
+Any evidence of obsolescence or physical damage to the Asset. - (41) If a custodian department is aware of impairment to a Non-Current Asset during the financial year, they must advise Finance as soon as possible.

+- (42) The following are examples of impairment: - a.
 A building is no longer utilised, as the course for which the building was used for, is no longer offered by the University - b.
 Research equipment no longer used, or rarely used, as newer equipment embodying more advanced technology is in use - c.
 Safety regulations have forced the closure of a building - d.
-The asset is no longer used as it does not meet the environment standards required - e.
+The Asset is no longer used as it does not meet the environment standards required - e.
 Computer hardware obsolete due to technology advancement - f.
 Software which is no longer supported by an external party or internal resources - g.
 Roadway is sagging indicating it will need to be replaced earlier than anticipated, i.e. before the end of the useful life, and - h.
-Expenditure for a project funded by way of external funds in work in progress has now had the funding withdrawn. - (43) Impairment to Assets highlighted as part of the Asset stocktake is to be recorded on the Asset Verification Report. - (44) Finance will update the asset register for any impairment identified. - (45) In accounting for Impairment Losses, an Impairment Loss is recognised as an expense and a provision for impairment at the Asset class level. - (46) If a revalued asset is subsequently written down due to impairment, the loss is first written off against any balance available in the revaluation surplus for that Asset or asset class and any amount over the amount in the revaluation surplus is expensed to the Statement of Comprehensive Income as an Impairment Loss.

-(47) For impaired assets, any future Depreciation expense is to be calculated on the new carrying amount of the Asset over the remaining useful life.
+Expenditure for a project funded by way of external funds in work in progress has now had the funding withdrawn. - (43) Impairment to Assets highlighted as part of the Asset stocktake is to be recorded on the Asset Verification Report. - (44) Approval for the impairment of any asset is required under the Financial Delegations Rule (Asset Disposal Delegation Table 2).
+Then Finance will update the asset register for any impairment identified. - (45) In accounting for Impairment Losses, an Impairment Loss is recognised as an expense and a provision for impairment at the Asset class level. - (46) If a revalued Asset is subsequently written down due to impairment, the loss is first written off against any balance available in the revaluation surplus for that Asset or Asset Class and any amount over the amount in the revaluation surplus is expensed to the Statement of Comprehensive Income as an Impairment Loss. - (47) For impaired Assets, any future Depreciation expense is to be calculated on the new carrying amount of the Asset over the remaining useful life.